diegohartmann/Hartt---FrontEnd-Template/README.md

 # Lobo.js

-Lobo.js is a simple JavaScript file containing a pack of functions.
-To use it, you just need to:
+Lobo.js is a simple JavaScript file containing a pack of functions which will improve your development flow.

+To start using it, you just need to:

-0) Copy the 'lobo' JavaScript file in this folder;
+0) copy the 'lobo' JavaScript file from this folder;
-1) Paste it on the JavaScript repository of your project;
+1) paste it on the JavaScript repository of your project;
-2) Write the following code at the end of your HTML body: <script src="yourPathHere/lobo.js"></script> ;
+2) write the following code at the end of your HTML body: <script src="yourPathHere/lobo.js"></script> ;
-3) Drag the lobo.js <script> above any other scripts in which you will be calling lobo.js functions.
+3) drag that lobo.js <script> above any other scripts in which you will be calling lobo.js functions.

 Enjoy!